musonic/nicleb_old/_posts/2014-03-17-replicate-your-VPS.md

 When you break it down like this it is quite straightforward.
 However, there is still one big problem.
 How did we get our apache2.conf file into /srv/salt/apache2 on the VM in the first place?

 For this we need to return to Vagrant for a minute and open up our Vagrantfile.
+Look for the lines where we set the configuration for synced folders.
+Delete what is there and replace it with the following:

+	  ## For masterless, mount your file roots file root
+  	config.vm.synced_folder "salt/roots/", "/srv/",
+    	:owner => "vagrant",
+    	:group => "www-data",
+    	:mount_options => ["dmode=775","fmode=664"]
+  	config.vm.synced_folder ".", "/vagrant",
+    	:owner => "vagrant",
+    	:group => "www-data",
+    	:mount_options => ["dmode=775","fmode=664"]

+This tells vagrant that we want to sync two folders.
+The first is our "salt/roots" directory which will be synced with the "/src/" directory on the VM and the second is the sync our root directory with "/vagrant" on the VM.
+We then set some options for each.
+These set the directory permissions on the VM and are basic settings that allow us to read and write depending on the user and group.
+Remember that vagrant creates a user "vagrant" rather than using root - this is why we need to make this user the owner of these synced directories.

+It should now make sense why we need Salt to copy our Apache config files.
+The files are stored locally and when Vagrant runs it syncs those files into "/srv/".
+From there we get Salt to copy them into the right place for Apache to find them.

+Whilst you're getting used to file.copy why not do the same thing for the "/srv/salt/apache2/conf.d/php.conf" file?
+You should be able to do this using the code we used above, but if not then head over to the [github repo](https://github.com/musonic/vagrant-salt-servergrove/blob/master/salt/roots/salt/apache2-mpm-prefork.sls) and have a look how I did it.